WassimRekik/DevMacSetup/README.md

 ## Interactive Installation Script

-The **Interactive Installation Script** is an interactive script that allows you to choose between `brew` and `brew --cask` installations.
+The **Interactive Installation Script** is an interactive script that allows you to choose between `brew` and `brew --cask` installations add search for packages.
 You can add packages interactively, making it easy to customize your installation.

 ### Prerequisites